Myth #1 Loss of Consciousness

 Contact me right now and reserve your free phone consultation.

 I have worked with hundreds of people just like you who were willing and ready to overcome a problem (smoking, weight loss, anxiety, etc.) and have tried just about everything else and didn’t know that hypnosis could finally help them.

-It begins with an initial “get acquainted” call that typically lasts between 15 and 20 minutes.
+It begins with an initial “get acquainted” call lasts 10 min.